 Frequently Asked Questions

 Children in households getting Food Stamps or TANF and most foster children can get free meals regardless of your income.
-Also, your children can get free meals if your household income is within the free limits on the Federal Income Chart.
+Also, your children can get free meals if your household income is within the free limits on the Annual Income Eligibility Guidelines.

 Please call the school, homeless liaison, or migrant coordinator to see if your child(ren) qualify, if you have not been informed that they will get free meals.